 If you have an eye for photography, and you love taking pictures you can sell your photos on stock photography sites like Istockphoto.
 People go there and pay you the rights to use your photo.
 There’s a lot of competition and it doesn’t pay much but if you love doing it then not get paid for your hobby.

 Maybe you won’t be able to live it up in a posh area of Paris but there are lots of affordable places or things you can do on a sabbatical.
 Some ideas are to buy a used RV and drive across the continent visiting famous landmarks.
 There are whole families doing this so why not you?
 If you have your heart set on France, consider living in a very rural area where you can rent a home for less than 500 euros a month.

 14- Use your savings, retirement fund or sell stocks

 Do this at your own discretion.
 When and if you return back to your homeland, can you start over?
 You’ll have to do a lot of soul searching for this one I suspect.

 15-Sell Your Home

-There are so many more ways you can pay and afford to take a sabbatical to travel.
+There are so many more ways you can pay for and afford to take a sabbatical to travel.
 You will need to pick and choose the ones that best suit your situation, your comfort level and your goals.
 Just remember, there will always be an excuse why you CAN’T take a sabbatical.
 The truth of the matter is, many of your obstacles are mainly fears.
-If you really want to make this happen than make it a priority and do it
+If you really want to make it happen then make it a priority and do it